levinunnink/wordpress-forms-to-google-sheets/README.md

-# CF7 to Google Sheets plugin
+# Sheet Monkey's Contact Form 7 to Google Sheets

 The simple and secure way to connect Contact Form 7 to Google Sheets.